stefanvanwouw/puppet-impala/README.md

 - Oracle Java 6 installed on all nodes (requirement of Impala).
 - Apache Hive and Hadoop should be installed on the worker nodes (The CDH4 versions included in: https://github.com/wikimedia/puppet-cdh4 ).
+- OS should be Ubuntu/Debian for package dependencies.

 ### Usage: